DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ***All commands should preferrably also be set to both silent and delete so as to prevent anyone from knowing who is doing what***

-***Note: When creating the roles for the commands, make sure to determin which roles have which effects.
-The effects will be entirely up to the ones setting it up, so know that this RPG is best when each role has a specific effect on the one carrying it.***

 ### Notes

-It is suggested that the `divine-council` channel be useable ONLY by serverMods as it is the channel required for using the Divine Council commands.
+- It is suggested that the `divine-council` channel be useable **ONLY** by serverMods as it is the channel required for using the Divine Council commands.

+- When creating the roles for the commands, make sure to determin which roles have which effects.
+The effects will be entirely up to the ones setting it up, so know that this RPG is best when each role has a specific effect on the one carrying it.

-***The `Adventurer` role is the base role for playing Dyno RPG.
-As such it is suggested to use the role selection menu when adding thse commands to make the commands require it.***
+- The `Adventurer` role is the base role for playing Dyno RPG.
+As such it is suggested to use the role selection menu when adding thse commands to make the commands require it.

-***This is a ongoing project and will have more commands added over time.
-Anyone who wishes to contribute their own commands would of course be much appreciated***
+- This is a ongoing project and will have more commands added over time.
+Anyone who wishes to contribute their own commands would of course be much appreciated.